-Measurement shall be carried out under the personal supervision of the Championship Chief Measurer who shall be the Class International Measurer or his nominated deputy.
+Measurement shall be carried out under the personal supervision of the Championship Chief Measurer who shall be the Class International Measurer (if they are competing) or his nominated deputy.
 Only the ICA shall be empowered to nominate a deputy to be the Championship Chief Measurer.
 The Organising Authority shall pay the costs of the Championship Chief Measurer in attending the Championship and of outward and return shipment of his templates and any other equipment.

 The Organising Authority shall carry out such measurement as is directed by the International Measurer.
 As a minimum, all sails and spars shall be checked and all boats shall be weighed.
 The Notice of Race and the Sailing Instructions shall specify that no more than two suits of sails, one set of spars, one centreboard and one rudder may be presented for measurement.
 The Race Committee may direct further measurement or restrictions subject to the agreement of the IEC.